rhoem1/webApple1/README.md

 If you'd like to feed the emulation text from a text file, there is a textarea control below the terminal.
 The associated Load button will load the contents of the textarea into the emulation via the keyboard input.
+The code you see in this box is the BASIC program AMAZING.BAS, a simple maze generator.
+To run it, click the MS BASIC button, then after the Bytes Free message, click the Load button.
+The program is then transferred into the BASIC interperter.
+Type 'RUN' once it is loaded and generate a Maze.

+The emulation tries to run at 4 cycles per microsecond (or 4 * time delta from last frame), so it is reasonably fast.